The Definition of Walled Gardens

 Virtual

-Channels often utilize a walled garden approach.
+Channels often utilize a Walled Garden approach.
 A virtual

 channel might offer web-like pages within a closed network.

-Localized Interactive
+Localized

-TV Walled Garden Network - Localized
+Garden Network - Localized interactive television Walled

-cinema guides, horoscopes, and local information such as school lunch
+local weather, local cinema guides, horoscopes, and local information

-menus and community events calendars to digital video subscribers.
+such as school lunch menus and community events calendars to digital

 Virtual